Key Case Management Trends for 2026

 1. Workforce Demographics & Talent Shortages

-Case management is entering 2026 with a growing talent gap.
-Demand continues to rise, yet retirements and career shifts are steadily reducing the number of experienced professionals.
+Finding qualified case managers remains a priority for healthcare organizations nationwide.
+Retirements, career transitions, and a limited talent pool continue to make hiring experienced professionals more competitive.
 According to the U.S. Bureau of Labor Statistics, employment for case managers and related roles is projected to grow steadily through the decade, outpacing available supply.
 This imbalance leaves healthcare organizations under pressure to maintain patient-centered care with fewer resources.

 Without strategic action, the shortage will deepen.
 Leaders who recognize the urgency now will be better positioned to stabilize their teams and protect care quality in the years ahead.